WRITTEN BY Mary-Audrey Atteberry

 1½ large Granny Smith apples, thinly sliced

-4 ounces crumbled chevre or other soft goat’s cheese (My favorite is Prairie Fruits Farm and Creamery out of Champaign, Illinois.
-It sells at several local farmers markets, Whole Foods and Artisanal Grocery.)
+4 ounces crumbled chèvre or other soft goat’s cheese (My favorite is Prairie Fruits Farm and Creamery out of Champaign, Illinois.
+It sells at several local farmers markets and Whole Foods.)

 Borrowed from Feasting at Home Blog, December 2013